 variable (within groups) follows the normal

 distribution.
-You can view the distribution for all groups combined,
+We can view the distribution for all groups combined

 or for only a selected group by selecting the group in the Effect

 drop-down box.
-For now, select the Environmt*Strain interaction effect and click
+For now, select the Environmt*Strain interaction effect, and in the

 For this example, click the OK

 button to accept the default selection of All

 Groups, and a histogram of the distribution will be produced.

 It appears as if the distribution across groups is multi-modal, that